MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-application.md

 - User Notification: Determines how the user sees the application and its notifications.
 Options are:
   - **Show all notifications** (default): the application is listed in the Software Center and all notifications are displayed to the user.
-  - **Show only restart notifications**: the application is not listed in the Software Center, but notifications about a required reboot are displayed to the user.
+  - **Show only restart notifications**: the application isn't listed in the Software Center, but notifications about a required reboot are displayed to the user.
-  - **Hide all notifications**: the application is not listed in the Software Center, and notifications about a required reboot aren't displayed to the user.
+  - **Hide all notifications**: the application isn't listed in the Software Center, and notifications about a required reboot aren't displayed to the user.

 >[!Note]
 > If you set this property to **Hide all notifications** and the Purpose property is set to **Available**, this property will automatically be reset to **Show only restart notifications** because Configuration Manager disallows that setting.